 Federation Square Review

 Federation Square is one of Melbourne's most iconic landmarks.
-It welcomes approximately 10 million visitors who flock there every year and is a stone's throw away from Flinders Street Station, the Melbourne Arts Precincts and Melbourne's sporting hub.
-It's a place where people can meet, gather and experience some of Victoria's best civic and cultural activities.
+It welcomes approximately 10 million visitors who flock there every year and is a stone's throw away from Flinders Street Station, the Melbourne Arts Precinct and Melbourne's sporting hub.

 The Square is going through a period of change and in 2019 the Victorian Government established an independent review, co-chaired by Jill Garner (Victorian Government Architect) and Tim Eddy (former Managing Partner of Ernst and Young) that aimed to ensure this key community asset continues to be an exciting, appealing and attractive place to visit.

 Following extensive stakeholder and public consultation, the Federation Square Review is now complete.

 The Review’s report has been endorsed by the Victorian Government and the key findings and recommended reforms and actions are now publicly available.

 The review overwhelmingly found that Federation Square is valued as a place to experience arts and culture, to participate in exciting events and festivals, and to come together and celebrate as a community.

 - Adoption of a community-driven vision emphasising Federation Square’s cultural and civic impact and the need to enliven the space with captivating experiences